camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-historic-activity-statistics.html.md

 Retrieves historic statistics of a given process definition grouped by activities.
-These statistics include the number of running activity instances, optionally the number of canceled activity instances, finished activity instances and also optionally the number of activity instaces, which completed a scope (ie. in BPMN 2.0 manner: a scope is completed by an activity instance, when the activity instance consumed a token but did not emit a new token).<br/>
+These statistics include the number of running activity instances, optionally the number of canceled activity instances, finished activity instances and also optionally the number of activity instances, which completed a scope (ie. in BPMN 2.0 manner: a scope is completed by an activity instance, when the activity instance consumed a token but did not emit a new token).<br/>
 __Note:__ This only include historic data.